Key and Lascoux polynomials for symmetric orbit closures: Introduction

 \subsection{Key polynomials for orbit closures}

 There are other groups $\K\subseteq\GL_n$ that act on the flag variety $\flagvar_n$ with finitely many orbits.
 Such \defn{spherical subgroups} have been completely classified~\cite{Matsuki79}.
 We will focus on the case when $\K$ is either the orthogonal group $\O_n$ (for any $n$) or the symplectic group $\Sp_n$ (when $n$ is even).
-These are instances of \defn{symmetric subgroups} in the sense of~\cite{RichSpring}, and their orbits in $\Fl_n$ are uniquely indexed by subsets of involutions $z \in S_n$ (namely, by the set of all elements $z=z^{-1} \in S_n$ when $\K=\O_n$ and by the subset of fixed-point-free involutions when $\K=\Sp_n$).
+These are instances of \defn{symmetric subgroups} in the sense of~\cite{RichSpring}.
+The $\O_n$-orbits in $\Fl_n$ are uniquely indexed by all involutions $z=z^{-1}\in S_n$.
+When $n$ is even, the $\Sp_n$-orbits in $\Fl_n$ are uniquely indexed by the subset of involutions $z=z^{-1}\in S_n$ that are \defn{fixed-point-free} in the sense that $z(i)\neq i$ for all $i \in [n]$.

 We denote the closures of the $\K$-orbits corresponding to $z=z^{-1} \in S_n$ by $X_z^\O$ and $X_z^\Sp$, respectively.
 Wyser and Yong~\cite{WyserYong} identified a natural family of ``$\K$-Schubert polynomials'' that represent the cohomology classes of these orbit closures, which have been further studied in~\cite{HMP6,HMP1,Pawlowski2019}.
 We write these polynomials as $\fkSO_z$ and $\fkSS_z$ and refer to them as \defn{involution Schubert polynomials} of orthogonal and symplectic types; see Section~\ref{ischub-sect} for a self-contained algebraic definition.